Pride of Gloucester

-In what has been over a 10,000 hour journey, tackling this project has forced me to learn every aspect of a film production from start to finish.
+In what has been over a 10,000 hour journey, tackling this project forced me to learn every aspect of a film production from start to finish.

 In this phase I earned sponsorships, acquired gear, got insurances and liability coverage, dealt with crew and locations contracts, talent releases, and focused on identifying storylines while balancing how to fund a film.